duckduckgo/duckduckgo/README.md

 [DuckDuckGo](https://duckduckgo.com/) is a general purpose search engine.
 We've created a platform called DuckDuckHack that enables developers to write open source plugins on top of the search engine (like [add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/duckduckgo-ssl/?src=search)).
 DuckDuckGo plugins react to search queries and provide [useful](https://duckduckgo.com/?q=%40duckduckgo) [instant](https://duckduckgo.com/?q=roman+xvi) [answers](https://duckduckgo.com/?q=private+ips) above traditional links.

 DuckDuckHack is very much a work in progress.
 Some plugin types have better interfaces than others.
 We will be improving the platform based on [your feedback](https://fiesta.cc/~duckduckhack).
+Our long-term goal is to be able to distribute all DuckDuckHack (and internal) instant answers via the [DuckDuckGo API](https://api.duckduckgo.com).
+Currently [fathead](https://github.com/duckduckgo/zeroclickinfo-fathead) and [goodie](#goodies-overview) plugin types
+automatically flow through.
+We are working on exposing the other plugin types, which are more complicated to distribute and can have licensing restrictions.

 * For new plugins, follow [@duckduckhack](https://twitter.com/duckduckhack)
 * For ongoing discussion: [DuckDuckHack list](https://www.listbox.com/subscribe/?list_id=197814)